freebasic/fbfrog/readme.txt

   Store fields/procbodies at toplevel wrapped in TYPEBEGIN/TYPEEND/PROCBEGIN/PROCEND, allowing nested LOC to be merged separate from the compound.
-  (interesting for fields if UDT's FIELD=N value changes between targets) Store LOC as array instead of list? save memory, better caching, re-use as decltables for merging.
-But: highlevel passes require insert/delete...
+  (interesting for fields if UDT's FIELD=N value changes between targets) Store LOC as array (save memory, better caching, re-use as decltables for merging) (even though highlevel passes require insert/delete, that's not that much since it will be only ~ 20k * sizeof(StmtNode) array elements, and if needed a gap buffer can be used)
+  * use separate ExprNode to hold expressions
+      - 2 kinds of macros: 1. expression macro, 2. code block macro
+* allow translating constructs partially, to make writing replacements easier (the tool can parse more than it can translate to FB)
 * Better documentation, help.markdown/help.html
 * CLI: Switch to -option=param1,param2 format, with space as hard-delimiter?
   Current [optional parameters] can be confusing. -define A foo.h treats foo.h